-The Introvert Advantage has done an excellent job of bridging a gap between introverts and extroverts.
-I especially liked her book because Laney advocates for those who have often felt disregarded, unseen or like “something was wrong with them.”
+The Introvert Advantage has done an excellent job of bridging the gap between introverts and extroverts.
+I especially liked her book because Laney advocates for those who have often felt disregarded, unseen, or like “something was wrong with them.”
 These sentiments are almost identical to the ones shared by the highly sensitive people I have had the honor of working with since 2000.

 Susan Cain’s well-written, researched book, Quiet, includes 7-10 pages describing Elaine Aron’s research.
 Perhaps it is here that the definitions between Sensory Processing Sensitivity and introversion begin to merge?
-Any hoped for discussion about correlations or overlaps between the two are unfortunately omitted.
-Cain does attempt to clarify or prevent possible confusion by sharing that she deliberately chose a broader definition of introversion, drawing on the work of many, including Jerome Kagan and Elaine Aron. (p.
-269, Quiet.)
+Any hope for discussion about correlations or overlap between the two is unfortunately omitted.
+Cain does attempt to clarify or prevent possible confusion by sharing that she deliberately chose a broader definition of introversion, drawing on the work of many, including Jerome Kagan and Elaine Aron (p.
+269, Quiet).

-In fact, from Aron’s Psychology Today blog (2012) article she states:
+In fact, from Aron’s Psychology Today blog post (2012) she states:

 “…Her (Cain’s) discussion of “introversion” throughout (her book) is almost identical to what has become the standard definition of high sensitivity—deep thinkers, preferring to process slowly, sensitive to stimuli, emotionally reactive, needing time alone, and so forth, all as described in the first scientific paper specifically on sensitivity, published in 1997…”